 At the CTA, we believe that recreation and conservation go hand in hand.
 Having acquired our first conservation easement in 1994, we have spent over 25 years working to protect the Catamount Trail and treasured mountain lands around the state.
-Our conservation efforts aim to ensure that the amazing backcountry experiences we enjoy today are available for generations to come, and to help protect vital ecosystems, wildlife migration corridors, and habitat.
+Our conservation efforts aim to ensure that the amazing backcountry experiences we enjoy today are available for generations to come, while helping to protect vital ecosystems, wildlife migration corridors, and habitat.

 To date, nearly 80% of the Catamount Trail has been protected through trail protection easements and public land acquisitions.